-- K-Ca geothermometer by Tonani, 1980 - Na-K-Ca geothermometer by Fourier and Truesdell, 1973 - SiO_2 geothermometer Fourier and Potter, 1979
+- K-Ca geothermometer by Tonani, 1980. - Na-K-Ca geothermometer by Fourier and Truesdell, 1973. - SiO_2 geothermometer Fourier and Potter, 1979.

 Among of these geothermometers, the Na-K-Ca geothermometer is highest reliability.
-When the geothermal reservoirs in the study areas are strongly fractured by the neotectonic activities, the cold water from the above layers intruded into the reservoirs and make the thermal fluids in the reservoir become diluted.
+When the geothermal reservoirs in the study areas are strongly fractured by the neotectonic activities, the cold water from the above layers intruded into the reservoirs and diluted the thermal fluids in the reservoir.
 The different results of Na-K-Ca geothermometers is much smaller.
 On the other hand, the applied condition of this geothermometer is quite varied, so it maybe used for different geothermal models.
+Besides the

-Besides the Na-K-Ca geothermometer, the SiO_2 geothermometer plays very important role in the determination of reservoir temperatures, however, the rock is fractured, the SiO_2 content is reduced in rain season, resulting the result of calculated geothermometers are much lower than the reality.
+Na-K-Ca geothermometer, the SiO_2 geothermometer plays very important role in the determination of reservoir temperatures, however, the rock is fractured, the SiO_2 content is reduced in rainy season, resulting the result of calculated geothermometers are much lower than the reality.
 The K-Ca geothermometer result is used to be referenced.
 The results of geothermometers show that:

-- According to Na-K-Ca geothermometer, the reservoir temperatures is fluctuated in between 160-200°C. - The geothermal fluids contains mainly Cl in Hanoi structural block, the temperature are fluctuated in between 110-228°C. - The geothermal sources in Muong Te, Điện Biên, Sông Đà, Sông Mã, Fansipan blocks have temperatures in between 110-229°C. - According to the SiO2 geothermometer, the reservoir temperatures is fluctuated in between 70-96°C in Tu Le structural block. - The reservoir temperatures of the rest structural blocks are between 50-150°C - According to K-Na geothermometer, the calculated results are normally higher than the other geothermometers, the temperatures of the reservoirs are fluctuated from 120-250°C.
+- According to Na-K-Ca geothermometer, the reservoir temperatures fluctuates in between 160-200°C. - The geothermal fluids contains mainly Cl in Hanoi structural block, the temperature are fluctuates between 110-228°C. - The geothermal sources in Muong Te, Điện Biên, Sông Đà, Sông Mã, Fansipan blocks have temperatures between 110-229°C. - According to the SiO_2 geothermometer, the reservoir temperatures fluctuates in between 70-96°C in Tu Le structural block. - The reservoir temperatures of the rest structural blocks are between 50-150°C. - According to K-Na geothermometer, the calculated results are normally higher than the other geothermometers, the temperatures of the reservoirs fluctuate between 120-250°C.

-So, the geothermal resources in the study areas are low to moderate enthalpy.
+So, the geothermal resources in the study area are low to moderate enthalpy.